vishnubalaji/fitness-tracker/README.md

 A fitness tracker web-application developed using the MERN stack to log your regular workouts and to help you visualize metrics.
+Credits to @beaucarnes for the tutorial.